manzanotti/geniushub-client/README.md

 ## Current limitations
 Current limitations & to-dos include:
  - **ghclient.py** is not complete
- - schedules can't be modified, and...
+ - minimal support for schedules (e.g. they can't be modified), and...
  - for v3, all zones have a empty schedule
- - for v3, some devices have a Null type
- - for v3, the dual-channel controller is missing
- - for v3, some zones can be set to `footprint` mode, even if they don't have a PIR
+ - for v3, some devices have a Null type (thus, some zones can be set to `footprint` mode)
  - for v3, some zones have the wrong value for `occupied`

 ## Installation